Capability Definition

 Once the sales managers are trained and the website is a webshop, online sales have turned from a business disability into a business capability.
 When 'online sales' is done (executed), 'online sales' becomes a business ability.

-In practice, a business capability will be formulated more ambitious than an everyday business function, process, or ability.
+In practice, a business capability will be formulated more ambitiously than an everyday business function, process, or ability.
 For example, 24 x 7 full automated online sales in 100+ countries.
 That is a capability.
-Even though you are not doing this, if you ultimately could do this, it is a business capability.
+Even though you are not doing this, it is a business capability if you could do it.

 The importance of doing a business capability study is: